reasec/reasec/README.md

 ## info

-This project has been created for creating security components that could be used in reactive architecture.
+This project aim is to create security components that could be used in reactive architectures.

+### projects

+- Certificate Pinning for Spring WebClient